List of Doraemon characters: Jaiko Gōda

+Muku

 Muku (ムク) / Pork Chop is Gian and Jaiko's cowardly and dimwitted pet dog, who was a little stray dog when he was adopted by the Godas.
 Muku tries to be as brave as Gian, who praises his strength and courage, but in many emergencies, he just runs away and enrages Gian.
 Initially Gian tried to get rid of him, but after he saved Gian, he has warmed up to him and become really friendly.
 Jaiko loves Muku very much and takes him on walks regularly.
 Muku occasionally shows the bad habit of gathering things from the locality in his kennel, much to Gian's embarrassment and his mother's displeasure.